-The main reason for the decline of species world wide, is the loss of habitat and we felt that we should be giving something back.
+The main reason for the decline of species world wide, is the loss of habitat.

 Many of us are great lover’s of the environment, but we are not always able to give back to mother nature, that which we are taking from her, at a much faster rate than she can sustain. ~ Janet Cuthbertson

 Wildlife Orphanage (future project)When an adult animal dies (normally from poaching / snaring), their young are left helpless, often unable to fend for themselves.
 The general approach is to “let nature take its course”.
 Which normally means that little ones don’t survive, because they’ve not yet had the chance to learn the necessary survival skills.

 One of our most important challenges is to protect the wildlife in/around our reserve, and to prevent poaching.We provide a flourishing habitat to an abundance of wildlife, including rare and protected species, and are reaching out to the local communities to encourage them to take ownership of the responsibility of protecting this natural heritage.